 ANIMAL WELFARE LEGISLATION IN VICTORIA

-The Prevention of Cruelty to Animals Act 1986 (POCTAA), Victoria's primary animal welfare legislation, is over 30 years old, outdated in parts and its complex structure creates difficulties for regulators to administer and for stakeholders to understand their requirements.
+The Prevention of Cruelty to Animals Act 1986 (POCTAA), Victoria's primary animal welfare legislation, is over 30 years old.
+Outdated in parts and with a complex structure, it creates difficulties for regulators to administer and for stakeholders to understand their requirements.
 The VFF is the key stakeholder representing agricultural animal is this reform.

-Further information on the Australian Animal Welfare Standards and Guidelines is available here ttp://www.animalwelfarestandards.net.au/
+Further information on the Australian Animal Welfare Standards and Guidelines is available at www.animalwelfarestandards.net.au/

 Electronic national livestock identification system

-The Victorian Government’s decision to mandate eID in sheep and goats in Victoria is contrary to the VFF’s policy that advocates eID should be voluntary until such time that a nationally consistent system is agreed upon.
+The Victorian Government’s decision to mandate eID in sheep and goats in Victoria is contrary to the VFF’s policy that advocates eID should be voluntary until a nationally consistent system is agreed upon.

-It is now the role of the VFF to achieve the best possible outcome for our members and Victorian livestock producers in general.
+It is now the role of the VFF to achieve the best possible outcome for our members and Victorian livestock producers.

-The VFF believe that any livestock identification system should be nationally consistent and is therefore concerned at the prospect of the isolated position the Victorian industry is now placed in.
-The Victorian government must ensure every effort is made to guarantee that Victorian sheep and goat producers are not disadvantaged by the mandating of eID.
+The VFF believe that any livestock identification system should be nationally consistent and is therefore concerned at the prospect of the isolated position of the Victorian industry.
+The Victorian Government must ensure every effort is made to guarantee that Victorian sheep and goat producers are not disadvantaged by mandating eID.

 red meat senate inquiry